 JLL has promoted three brokers in its San Diego office, Tony Russell, Chad Urie and Misty Moore.
-Previously Executive Vice Presidents, both Tony Russell and Chad Urie were promoted to Managing Director, while Misty Moore was promoted from Vice President to Senior… Read More
+Previously Executive Vice Presidents, both Tony Russell and Chad Urie were promoted to Managing Director, while Misty Moore was promoted from Vice President… Read More

 Last week, we introduced the first of four themes from the 2015 JLL Global Corporate Real Estate Report.
 This week, we introduce Theme 2: Integration.